sfvicente/RestApiBestPractices/Docs/HTTPHeaders.md

 <br><br>

-### Use custom headers to convey metadata that does not fit within the standard headers.
+### Use custom headers to convey metadata that does not fit within the standard headers

 // TODO: add description